 Melazzo (254 m a.s.l)

-Gathered around its castle, surrounded by high and solid walls.
-The castle belonged to the Aquesana Counts, a noble Acquese family.
-Guido dei Conti dell’Acquesana was born here in 1004 and later became San Guido, Bishop and Patron Saint of the city of Acqui, who also commissioned the construction of its Cathedral.
+The village is gathered around its castle, surrounded by high and solid walls, that once belonged to the Aquesana Counts, a noble Acquese family.
+Guido dei Conti dell’Acquesana was born here in 1004 and later became San Guido, Bishop and Patron Saint of the city of Acqui, who also commissioned the construction of the Cathedral.
 Worth visiting: the castle (outside visit /private property), the Oratory of San Pietro, the Baroque parish church of San Bartolomeo, the church of the Annunziata and the gardens of Villa Scati.
-On the opposite bank of the Erro stream, near the hamlet of Arzello is the Romanesque church of San Secondo, and at a short distance you can admire the ruins of the Castle of Moncrescente, locally known as the “Tinazza”.
+On the opposite bank of the Erro torrent, near the hamlet of Arzello is the Romanesque church of San Secondo, and at a short distance you can admire the ruins of the Castle of Moncrescente, locally known as the “Tinazza”.

 For further information you can contact the Town Hall: 0144 41101

 Situated on the border with the region of Liguria between the woods of the Apennines, the village is gathered around the ancient Spinola castle (14th century), next to the beautiful 17th century parish church with a curved façade in a Ligurian Baroque style and several other medieval buildings with arcades.
 The 17th century parish church of San Pietro and the small church of Santa Rosalia are also noteworthy.
 The surrounding woodlands are very popular for the abundance of mushrooms, and the hamlets of Roboaro and Miogliola in the middle of the Erro valley are of particular interest; the whole area is famous also for spectacular lavender fields and aromatic herbs.